AztecProtocol/noir-starter/with-foundry/README.md

 This template doesn't include settings you may need to deal with syntax highlighting and IDE-specific settings (i.e. VScode).
-Please follow the instructions on the [Foundy book](https://book.getfoundry.sh/config/vscode) to set that up.
+Please follow the instructions on the [Foundry book](https://book.getfoundry.sh/config/vscode) to set that up.

 It's **highly recommended** you get familiar with [Foundry](https://book.getfoundry.sh) before developing on this template.